Bernie Sanders Has Refused To Endorse His Son’s Congressional Campaign

 Vox suggests that he may not want to support his son’s run for office because he isn’t an ideal candidate and has a low likelihood of winning the congressional seat.

-Levi does not reside in the district that he’s aiming to represent which, while not a pre-requisite for running, probably won’t win him any points among the constituents who do live there.
+Levi does not reside in the district that he’s aiming to represent, which, while not a pre-requisite for running, probably won’t win him any points among the constituents who do live there.
 He lives in Claremont, which is in the Second District on the southwestern border between New Hampshire and Vermont.
 Levi is running in the First District.

 Furthermore, Bernie’s presidential campaigned attracted lots of donors who contributed money to his campaign.
 With Levi’s campaign, the opposite is true.
 According to Vox, the younger Sanders has only amassed $11,500 since he launched his campaign.